The Ellen Johansen Music Studio Policy is updated yearly

 A material fee of $100 is charged above the tuition fee.
+This fee is due by August 15th, 2018 for all returning students.
+For new students the fee is due by the first lesson.
 All music and other material purchased for a student during the year will be debited from this amount.
 If the balance falls below $50 an invoice will be sent to replenish the materials credit back to $100.
 Any remaining amount will be credited towards the following year.
 This fee is non-refundable and there is no refund for this fee if the child withdraws from lessons.
 It is expected that students purchase music books that are part of the curriculum.
 If you are purchasing the book through the studio, you will be billed for the book as well as the shipping fee and any required sales taxes.
 Borrowed music from the studio shall be returned by the next week or student is charged for the replacement of the book.

 Students are enrolled and committed to attend lessons and complete assignments for the entire year.
 Lessons are weekly and continue through June.
 It is expected that students continue through the summer as well.
 Students not studying through the summer are not guarenteed their lesson slot.
+Payment for summer lessons are paid by July 1 for the agreed upon lessons.
 All lessons are accounted for at MyMusicStaff.com.
 You have access to this accounting by logging in as a parent.
 Please contact Ellen if you are unable to log in.
 It is the responsibility of each family to double-check this weekly accounting.

 If you wish to swap your time with another student, this is possible assuming another student is willing to swap that week.
 Contact Mrs. Johansen at least one week in advance if you wish to swap a lesson time.
 There is no guarantee that a student will be willing to swap.